apache/spark/docs/installation.rst

 Initiating Airflow Database
 '''''''''''''''''''''''''''

 Airflow requires a database to be initiated before you can run tasks.
 If you're just experimenting and learning Airflow, you can stick with the default SQLite option.
-If you don't want to use SQLite, then take a look at :doc:`configuration` to setup a different database.
+If you don't want to use SQLite, then take a look at :doc:`howto/initialize-database` to setup a different database.

 After configuration, you'll need to initialize the database before you can run tasks:

 .. code-block:: bash